overhangio/tutor/docs/dev.rst

         volumes:
           - /path/to/edx-platform:/openedx/edx-platform

 This override file will be loaded when running any ``tutor dev ..`` command.
 The edx-platform repo mounted at the specified path will be automatically mounted inside all LMS and CMS containers.
-With this file, you should no longer specify the ``-m/--mount`` option from the command line.

 .. note::
     The ``tutor local`` commands load the ``docker-compose.override.yml`` file from the ``$(tutor config printroot)/env/local/docker-compose.override.yml`` directory.
 One-time jobs from initialisation commands load the ``local/docker-compose.jobs.override.yml`` and ``dev/docker-compose.jobs.override.yml``.